The genocide of the Armenians

 Map of the main deportation routes and relegation camps.

-By order of the Minister of War, (1881-1922), he is one of the leaders of the young Turkish movement and of the constitutional revolution of 1908.
-Actor of the ultra-nationalist and dictatorial radicalization of the regime, he is the Minister of War of the Ottoman Empire during the First World Conflict, which he will choose to lead alongside Germany.
+By order of the Minister of War (1881-1922), he was one of the leaders of the Young Turk movement and of the constitutional revolution of 1908.
+Actor of the ultra-nationalist and dictatorial radicalization of the regime, he is Minister of War of the Ottoman Empire during the First World War, which he will choose to lead on the side of Germany.

-Enver Pacha, on February 28, 1915, the tens of thousands of Armenian conscripts serving in the IIIe Army are disarmed and transferred to work battalions or executed.
-From May, it is the turn of men aged 16 to 60.
-On 24 April, by order of the Minister of the Interior, (1874-1921).
-Initially a telegrapher in Salonika, he joined the Young Turk movement and after the 1908 revolution became Minister of Posts, then Minister of the Interior and Grand Vizier.
-He is one of the main architects of the Armenian genocide.
+Enver Pasha, on February 28, 1915, the tens of thousands of Armenian conscripts serving in the IIIe Army were disarmed and placed in work battalions or executed.
+From May, it was the turn of men aged 16 to 60.
+April 24, by order of the Minister of the Interior (1874-1921).
+First a telegraphist in Salonika, he joined the Young Turk movement and became, after the revolution of 1908, Minister of Posts, then Minister of the Interior and Grand Vizier.
+He is one of the main architects of the genocide of the Armenians.

-Talaat Pasha, the Armenian elites of Constantinople are arrested and eliminated a few weeks later.
+Talaat Pasha, the Armenian elites of Constantinople were arrested and eliminated a few weeks later.

 The elimination of the Armenians from the six administrative subdivisions equivalent to an eastern province, their historical territory, appears as a priority.
 The convoys of deportees – women, children, old people – are methodically removed along the way.
-Few of them manage to reach the "places of relegation".
-On the other hand, a greater number of those from western Anatolia or Thrace, shipped to Syria from July to September 1915, often by train, reach at least Cilicia.
+Few of them reach the "relegation sites".
+On the other hand, a greater number of those from western Anatolia or Thrace, sent to Syria from July to September 1915, often by train, reach at least Cilicia.

-The final stage of the destruction process takes place in the twenty-five concentration camps in Syria and Upper Mesopotamia set up from October 1915, which welcome about 800,000 deportees.
-From April to December 1916, some 500,000 Armenians who survived there were systematically massacred, particularly at the sites of Ras ul-Ayn and Deir es-Zor.
+The final stage of the destruction process takes place in the twenty-five concentration camps in Syria and Upper Mesopotamia, which were set up from October 1915 onwards and house about 800,000 deportees.
+From April to December 1916, some 500,000 Armenians who survived there were systematically massacred, especially at the sites of Ras ul-Ayn and Deir es-Zor.

 THE END OF A WORLD

-In the aftermath of the Armistice of Mudros, there were some 300,000 survivors, mainly women and children, who could return to their homes or be taken into shelters and orphanages run by Armenian or foreign charitable organizations, including the American Near East Relief.
+In the aftermath of the Moudros armistice, there were some 300,000 survivors, mainly women and children, who could return to their homes or be taken into shelters and orphanages run by Armenian or foreign charities. including the American Near East Relief.

 About 2 million Armenians in the Ottoman Empire in 1914.